JoinMarket-Org/joinmarket-clientserver/docs/onion-message-channels.md

 to run such onion services, and connecting to IRC used a SOCKS5 proxy (used by almost all users) over Tor to a remote onion service.

+(Note however that taker bots will *not* be required to serve onions; they will only make outbound SOCKS connections, as they currently do on IRC).

 The purpose of this new type of message channel is as follows:

 * less reliance on any service external to Joinmarket